taminomara/yuio/docs/source/by_example/parsers.rst

 context-free parser; instead, it relies on splitting string by delimiters, which can be limiting.

-To enable parsing more complex structures, Yuio has :class:`yuio.parse.Json` parser.
+To enable parsing more complex structures, Yuio has :class:`yuio.parse.Json`.

 It can be used on its own: